 Students who study history will learn to interpret the past by analyzing, gathering, and criticizing evidence and theories of past events.
 Students will learn about various cultures, acquire problem solving skills and see common patterns repeated throughout history.
 There are many different concentrations within this major.
 Some of these are European History, Asian History, Canadian History, American History, Military History, Public/Applied History, and History and Philosophy of Science and Technology.
 While all these majors concentrate on different regions or subjects, they will all include classes on European history, American society, Middle Eastern society and culture, and World history.

-History Degrees Remain Popular
+History Degrees Popular in the U.S.

 What Are The Requirements For a Degree in History

 Students who enjoy reading and writing thrive in this major.
 Time management and curiosity will enable you to complete assigned reading on time.
 Analytical skills will help you discover patterns and connections between events.

 In order to prepare for this major, students are advised to take prior courses in World religion, American history, European history, and geography.
 There is opportunity to gain a Master in History if you decide to further your education.
 Some programs allow students the opportunity to study abroad.
 This would allow students experience the culture and history first hand.

 A high school diploma or equivalent is typically required for most history degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Specific history careers may require a certain level of degree attainment or additional certifications beyond that.